RobertPelzer/RoMa_Synthesizer_One/README.md

 the pd patch file will not work.

 ### Midi
-To "play" the Synthesizer you need a external midi keyboard, which is shown in the flowchart, or you can connect in jack a software midi keyboard like the [Cadence-XY Controller](http://kxstudio.linuxaudio.org/Applications:Cadence-XYController).
+To "play" the synthesizer you need a external usb midi keyboard, which is shown in the flowchart, or you can connect in jack a software midi keyboard like the [Cadence-XY Controller](http://kxstudio.linuxaudio.org/Applications:Cadence-XYController).